-Accrued Interest Receivable - Accrued interest receivable on loans are presented in the consolidated statements of condition.
-Additionally, effective January 1, 2023, accrued interest receivable has been excluded, in the current year results, from the following footnote disclosures to align with this presentation.
+Accrued Interest Receivable - Accrued interest receivable on loans are presented in the Consolidated Statements of Condition.
+Accrued interest receivable has been excluded from the footnote disclosures for all periods after January 1, 2023.

 There have been no other changes in our accounting policies as disclosed in our 2022 Annual Report, except as described in the Recently Issued or Adopted Accounting Pronouncements section below.